Updated: Dec 9, 2021

 I want to continue to challenge every aspect within me, my perceptions, my perspectives, projections, anxieties, phobias, what I see as self-destructive patterns and my sense of failure and success.
 I know as time goes on I will find myself coming in conflict, or harmony with them.
 The challenge here I guess is to always remain open minded, to learn, to educate and reconcile.

 Have you learnt anything new about yourself since the retreat?

 I would describe the retreat as a raw confrontation.
 Our worlds changed in 2020 due to the pandemic and many found themselves in a similar position to myself - on my own and with no escape.
 The retreat really allowed me to prepare for what’s coming.
 It highlighted my relationships, and the fact my identity has gone through a metamorphosis.
 I believe that will continue to evolve, and that it’s okay to embrace that going forwards.

 How do you ‘Create Space’?

 Through my own organisation I’m always creating space for those who need it the most, I’ve made it my mission to; create an inclusive Cultural Experience, champion Creative Innovation, break down barriers by Creating Opportunities and connect communities through Cohesion and Consultation.

 Self-care, self-discovery and personal development will always remain a priority for me.
 The retreat has taught me to take time for myself, to focus on the mind and body.
 I found this through regular physical training and taking time for myself for reflection, sometimes a simple breathing exercise is needed, inhaling the noise of the world and exhaling in peace and stillness.

-To stay updated about upcoming workshop and retreat dates, please subscribe to our mailing list via our website.
+To stay updated about upcoming workshop and retreat dates, please subscribe to our mailing list.